-From Kayla on February 15th, 2010 in Bathroom Remodel
+From Engineering on February 15, 2010 in Bathroom Remodel

 Finding the fabulousness in all things recycled, Remodelista created an awesome round-up of utility sinks that seem to just scream chic.
 Surrounded by designer duds, these sinks are as far removed from their original utilitarian purpose as possible.
 Each piece plays on the sharp contrast that industrial pieces can bring to a space slated for comfort, and their chameleon-like qualities certainly make them worthy of a shout-out.